 Tune the transmitter to the desired frequency.
-Press the ATU button to initiate an ATU tuning operation.
+Press the front panel ATU button to initiate an ATU tuning operation.
 The ATU will set the power output to approximately 2W on 6m and 10W on all other bands during the tuning operation.
 The ATU will tune until it either achieves a successful impedance match or finishes in Bypass mode.
-Note that if the ATU determines that Bypass provides the best match, and the resulting SWR is less than the criteria for success, this is considered a successful tuning operation.
+Note that if the ATU determines that Bypass provides the best match, and the resulting SWR is better than the criteria for success, this is considered a successful tuning operation.

 Tuning the transmit Slice to a frequency outside of the ATU Match Frequency Range or to a different band will disable the ATU, putting it into Bypass mode.
-The ATU button will be off.
+The ATU button will be unlit.

+A short press of the ATU button will start a tuning operation.
 The ATU button will illuminate in red immediately after it is pressed, while the tuning operation is in progress.
+Pressing and holding the ATU button puts the ATU in Bypass mode.

-The ATU button will illuminate in green when a match is found resulting in an SWR less than the match criteria for the band.
+The ATU button will illuminate in green when a match is found resulting in an SWR better than the match criteria for the band.
 This includes Bypass mode when the antenna system is well matched.

-If a good match cannot be found, the ATU button will be off.
-If a partial match is found - the ATU can improve the match but can't meet the criteria for a good match -- the ATU will remain engaged with the partial match and the ATU button will be off.
+If a good match cannot be found, the ATU button will be unlit.
+If a partial match is found - the ATU can improve the match but can't meet the criteria for a good match -- the ATU will remain engaged with the partial match and the ATU button will be unlit.

-21.4 MEMORY MODE
+22.4 MEMORY MODE